Depth of Focus

 Introduction

-In this article, we will describe the basic principles of Depth of Focus, and also learn how to apply these principles for the Zivid cameras.
+In this article, we will explain the basic principles of Depth of Focus and how to apply these principles to Zivid cameras.

-Focus is typically defined by what is called the Circle of Confusion, or CoC for short.
+Focus is determined by the Circle of Confusion (CoC).
 The CoC is the radius, or area, covered by light from a point as it hits the imaging sensor after passing through the camera lens.
-Typically, an object is deemed out of focus when the CoC is so large that it covers more than one pixel.
-The net effect is that the signal power is lost from the target pixel to neighboring pixels as noise.
-This causes the target and its neighbors to have a lower signal to noise ratio.
-When the aperture is sufficiently large, objects that are too close will be focused in front of the image sensor and blur into neighboring pixels.
-Similarly, objects that are too far behind the focus plane will be focused behind the image sensor and blur into neighboring pixels.
+An object is out of focus when the CoC is large enough to cover more than one pixel, causing signal loss and noise.
+When the aperture is sufficiently large, objects too close to the lens will be focused in front of the sensor, and objects too far will be focused behind the sensor, both resulting in blur.
 See the illustration below.

-The Depth of Field is defined as the distance range where an object is deemed to be in focus.
-The boundaries are defined by the near focus distance, \(d_{near}\), and the far focus distance, \(d_{far}\).
-Outside these boundaries, the CoC grows such that the light from that point begins to spread into the neighbor pixels.
+The Depth of Field is the range of distances where an object is in focus.
+The boundaries are defined by the near focus distance (\(d_{near}\)) and the far focus distance (\(d_{far}\)).
+Outside these boundaries, the CoC increases, causing light to spread into neighboring pixels.

 The angles at which the lens refracts the light rays grow with the aperture size.
-For Zivid 3D cameras, this means that objects in the scene lose focus when the aperture is too large.
-At the same time, this reduces the SNR and makes the point cloud noisier.
-Therefore, it is essential to carefully select the apertures suitable for the camera’s working distance for optimal image quality.
+For Zivid 3D cameras, a large aperture can cause objects to lose focus, reducing the Signal-to-Noise Ratio (SNR) and making the point cloud noisier.
+Therefore, selecting the appropriate aperture for the camera’s working distance is crucial for optimal image quality.

 How does focus affect my point cloud?

 As the image gets more out of focus, artifacts such as noise and Contrast Distortion will increase.
 When we speak about noise, we are talking about the point precision of the point cloud.
 This means that the capture-to-capture variations of a given pixel will increase and that the pixel-to-pixel variation within for a given capture will increase.
 It is important to be aware that a slight increase in noise may still be acceptable.
-It all depends on the algorithm that is going to process the point cloud afterward.
-For this reason, it is more often than not, acceptable to have an unfocused image.
+Slight increases in noise may be acceptable depending on the processing algorithm used.
+Therefore, an unfocused image can still be acceptable in many cases.

 Note

-It is also important to note that only the image regions that are out of focus will be affected.
-Consider the working distance of the camera for the given application to achieve good point clouds with optimal precision.
+It is also important to note that only the out-of-focus regions of the image will be affected.
+Consider the camera’s working distance for the given application to achieve good point clouds with optimal precision.

 Depth of Focus for Zivid Cameras